 Planned giving programs, where congregations gather together to project financial targets over a number of years, are run alongside other dimensions of corporate spiritual life.
-The aim of such planned giving programs is to encourage every soldier of The Salvation Army to give 10%, the biblical tithe, to the work of The Salvation Army.
+Such planned giving programs encourage every soldier of The Salvation Army to give 10 percent, the biblical tithe, to the work of The Salvation Army.

-Christmas carolling, Youth Sundays (annual meetings led by teenaged Salvationists), Junior Soldier Renewal Sundays (children renew promises they make to God) and a Partners in Mission appeal are other Salvation Army practices.
+Christmas carolling, youth Sundays (annual meetings led by teenaged Salvationists), Junior Soldier Renewal Sundays (children renew promises they make to God) and a Partners in Mission appeal are other Salvation Army practices.